meilisearch/documentation/reference/features/search_parameters.md

 ## Sort

 **Parameter**: `sort`
-**Expected value**: a list of attributes written as an array or a comma-separated string **Default value**: `null`
+**Expected value**: a list of attributes written as an array or as a comma-separated string **Default value**: `null`

 Sorts search results at query time according to the specified attributes and indicated order.